influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/client-libraries/v3/_index.md

 They can be used to construct line protocol data and transform data from other formats to line protocol.

-InfluxDB v3 client libraries can query InfluxDB v3 using the Arrow Flight protocol with gRPC.
+InfluxDB v3 client libraries can query InfluxDB v3 using InfluxDB v3's IOx-specific Arrow Flight protocol with gRPC.
 Client libraries use Flight clients to execute SQL and InfluxQL queries, request database information, and retrieve data stored in {{% cloud-name %}}.